-A comprehensive foot exam should be performed yearly, or more often, by a member of the health care team.
-This exam is one of the best ways to prevent, identify, and treat complications before they progress.
+Proper foot care is important.
+A comprehensive foot exam should be performed yearly, or more often, by a member of the healthcare team.
+A comprehensive foot exam is one of the best ways to prevent, identify, and treat complications before they progress.

-This medical foot exam will consist of 3 parts-a health history, a visual inspection, and a physical exam.
+Your comprehensive foot exam will consist of 3 parts - a health history, a physical exam, and monofilament testing.

-Health History: You may be asked about your diabetes management including blood glucose readings, physical activity, and eating habits as it relates to your health.
+Health History: You will be asked about your diabetes management including blood glucose readings, physical activity, and eating habits as it relates to your health.

-Visual Inspection: Your gait may be observed.
+Visual Inspection: Your gait will be observed.
 You will be asked to remove your socks and shoes.
-A member of the health care team will conduct a visual inspection looking at: skin, toenails, joint ranges of motion, sores, reddened areas, hair loss, corns, calluses, bunions, fungus, bone structure and more.
+A member of the healthcare team will look at your feet including the skin, toenails, and joint ranges of motion.
+The visual inspection will also include looking for sores, reddened areas, hair loss, corns, calluses, bunions, fungus, and bone structure.

-Physical Assessment: A member of the health care team will check your pulses in your legs and feet.
+Physical Assessment: A member of the healthcare team will check your pulses in your legs and feet.
 Then, a monofilament is used to check for protective sensation in your feet and legs.
 This tool is a short, thin plastic filament that is pressed against several sites on each foot.
 A tuning fork may be used to verify the feeling of vibrations and a small hammer maybe be used to check reflexes.
+Observations noted during the exam will help your provider determine your risk for complications.